 1894 U.S. premiere of Henrik Ibsen's Ghosts, starring Ida Jeffries Goodfriend, at the Berkeley Lyceum Theatre.

-1928 Twenty-nine year old Elizabeth Scott wins the architectural design competition for a new Stratford Memorial Theatre in Stratford-upon-Avon, England.
+1928 Twenty-nine-year-old Elizabeth Scott wins the architectural design competition for a new Stratford Memorial Theatre in Stratford-upon-Avon, England.
 Scott, the lone female entrant, incorporates some of the remains of the burnt building, but her Art Deco design breaks with the former Victorian tradition.

-1984 Jeremy Irons and Glenn Close star in Tom Stoppard's The Real Thing at the Plymouth Theater.
+1984 Jeremy Irons and Glenn Close star in Tom Stoppard's The Real Thing at the Plymouth Theatre.
 The play also stars Christine Baranski and Kenneth Welsh.
 The Real Thing wins 1984's Tony Award for Best Play, as well as acting awards for Irons, Close, and Baranski, and an award for director Mike Nichols.

 1989 Richard Greenberg's Off-Broadway play, Eastern Standard, transfers from the Manhattan Theatre Club to the John Golden Theatre.
 The play examines a group of young achievers who search for the truth about their lives and loves.
 Peter Frechette receives a 1989 Tony Award nomination for his portrayal of Drew Paley.

 1990 Arthur Kennedy, who appeared in the original companies of Arthur Miller's All My Sons, Death of a Salesman, The Crucible, and The Price, dies at age 75.

 2003 David Auburn's Pulitzer-winning drama, Proof, closes on Broadway after 917 performances.